Aegiq/lightworks/docs/source/emulator/sampler.rst

     :scale: 100%
     :align: center

 It can be seen from the output that the correct state is now measured, as :math:`\ket{001010}` is equivalent to :math:`\ket{11}` in qubit language.
 One important thing to notice is that the number of measured outputs is significantly less than the 10,000 inputs.
-This results from the 1/9 success probability of the gate, and the fact that the ``sampler_N_states`` method will generate 10,000 samples from an unconstrained system, and then filter any which don't meet the criteria.
+This results from the 1/9 success probability of the gate, and the fact that the ``sample_N_inputs`` method will generate 10,000 samples from an unconstrained system, and then filter any which don't meet the criteria.
 This is analogous to the process that would occur in real systems.

 Backend
 -------